cuba-platform/global-events-addon/README.md

 ## Overview

-The standard CUBA [Events](https://doc.cuba-platform.com/manual-latest/events.html) interface allows you to publish events that can be receved by subscribers within the same application block.
-So there is no ability to notify clients from middleware or propagate an event in the cluster.
+The standard CUBA [Events](https://doc.cuba-platform.com/manual-latest/events.html) interface allows you to publish events that can be received by subscribers within the same application block.
+So there are no built-in facilities for notifying clients from middleware or propagating events in the cluster.

 The Global Events add-on enables receiving Spring's application events on any application block of the distributed system.
 In the simplest configuration with `core` and `web` blocks running in a single JVM, it allows you to send events from `core` to `web` to notify UI screens or managed beans.
 In a cluster environment, an event published inside a block, will be received on all other connected parts of the system: on all middleware blocks and on the clients: `web`, `portal` and `desktop`.